Lys-san/Lys-san/README.md

-First year PhD at ICube (Strasbourg, France), my thesis focuses on geometry and topology conservation of 3D shapes called LTB-shapes during discretization.\
+PhD student at ICube (Strasbourg, France), my thesis focuses on geometry and topology conservation of 3D shapes called LTB-shapes during discretization.\
-I'm also a part time teacher at Université de Strasbourg.\
+I'm also a part time teacher at Université de Strasbourg with speciality in bash scripting, algorithmics and programming.\
 I take interest in digital geometry, mathematical morphology, illustration and music !